Seborrheic Dermatitis

 - In response to the inflammatory fatty acids, keratinocytes produce proinflammatory cytokines.

-Not completely known, although it was thought that yeast, androgens, and the local host immune response play a role in SD development.
+Not completely known, although it is hypothesized that yeast, androgens, and the local host immune response play a role in SD development.

 There's more to see -- the rest of this topic is available only to subscribers.